Listen up, 2020 candidates: The design director of Hillary For America has some advice

 November 2016 was a time of reckoning for many, but it was especially so for Jennifer Kinon.
-In fact, she called the result of the U.S. presidential election that month “the biggest emotional reckoning of my life,” while speaking at the Fast Company Innovation Festival last week.
+In fact, she called the result of the U.S. presidential election that month “the biggest emotional reckoning of my life,” while speaking with co-founder of the Center for American Politics and Design, Susan Merriam, at the Fast Company Innovation Festival last week.

 The founding partner of The Original Champions of Design had dedicated the previous year and a half of her life as the design director of Hillary for America, and when the 536 days it took to build that brand came to an end and the election results came in, it seemed her team hadn’t done enough.
 Or that it hadn’t made the difference.